 Securities issued under this Base Prospectus are governed by the rules of the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act and related executive orders.
-Securities issued under this Base Prospectus are "Covered Bonds", which means CRD-compliant covered bonds in the form of "SDOs" ("særligt dækkede obligationer"), including "Green Bonds" issued to fund mortgage loans secured against green properties or other approved assets meeting the eligibility requirements of DLR's "Green Bond Framework" (link to be inserted) in force from time to time, and mortgage bonds ("ROs").
+Securities issued under this Base Prospectus are "Covered Bonds" in the form of "SDOs" ("særligt dækkede obligationer"), including "Green Bonds" issued to fund mortgage loans secured against green properties or other approved assets meeting the eligibility requirements of DLR's "Green Bond Framework" (link to be inserted) in force from time to time, and mortgage bonds ("ROs").